-Over the past few years we have attempted to identify the changes induced by dietary protein type which might directly or indirectly affect the humoral immune responsiveness.
-In mice not challenged with an immunogenic stimulus, the type of protein in the diet was found to have little or no effect on a variety of parameters examined.
-Thus, body growth, food consumption, serum protein, minerals and trace metals, circulating leukocytes and more specifically, the genesis of bone 40 marrow B lymphocytes were all within normal limits (3-7).
-These findings confirm that a 20 g/100 g diet concentration, the proteins provide an adequate daily supply of essential amino acid for the growing mice.
-The only significant effect of protein type was found to 45 be in change in plasma amino acid profile, which essentially conformed to the amino acid composition of the ingested protein, with the notable exception of cysteine.
+20 Over the past few years we have attempted to identify the changes induced by dietary protein type which might directly or indirectly affect the humoral immune responsiveness.
+In mice not challenged with an immunogenic stimulus, the type of protein in the diet was 25 found to have little or no effect on a variety of Thus, body growth, food consumption, parameters examined. serum protein, minerals and trace metals, circulating leukocytes and more specifically, the genesis of bone marrow B lymphocytes were all within normal limits (3-7).
+30 These findings confirm that at 20 g/100 g diet concentration, the proteins provide an adequate daily supply of essential amino acid for the growing mice. only significant effect of protein type was found to be in change in plasma amino acid profile, which essentially 35 conformed to the amino acid composition of the ingested protein, with the notable exception of cysteine.
 (Tables 3, 4).

-spite of an 8-fold higher cysteine content in SPC, the plasma level of cysteine in WPC diet-fed mice was not different from that in their C diet-fed counterparts.
+We were particularly intrigued by the finding that, in spite of an 8-fold higher cysteine content in WPC, the plasma level of cysteine in WPC diet-fed mice was not different from that in their C diet-fed counterparts.
 The fate of the excess cysteine was a matter of interest.
 Dietary cysteine is a rate limiting substrate for the synthesis of glutathione (GSH) which is necessary for lymphocyte proliferation.
 The redox state of the lymphocyte can modulate the intracellular concentration of cyclic GMP, which is known to be intimately involved in lymphocyte proliferation.

 Our studies have shown that the observed enhancement of the immune response is associated with greater production of splenic glutathione in immunized mice fed whey protein in comparison to mice fed a casein or cysteine enriched casein diet.
-The efficiency of dietary 65 cysteine in inducing supernormal glutathione levels is greater when it is delivered in the whey protein than as free cysteine (14) (See FIG. 4).
+The efficiency of dietary cysteine in inducing sypernormal glutathione levels is greater when it is delivered in the whey protein than as free cysteine (14) (See Fig. 4).